 - Unintelligent.
 Another part of the reason why consumers don’t buy is that the “smart” in consumers’ minds is far from the “smart” provided by the market.
 For example, many communities are equipped with access control, visual intercom, elevator control system and parking management system, and then nominal themselves as smart communities.

-About the future development of smart home, this is the most worth thinking part.
+The future development of smart home, is the most worth thinking part.
 We have the following views.

 It must be admitted that smart home is different from other AIoT industries in that it requires multimodal interaction and multimodal collaboration (between things).